 This lecture is 32 minutes, available immediately.
 It can be streamed HERE or contact me for other options.
 3-month streaming period or you can purchase the video if you are presenting in a location without internet connectivity.

 Woven Color: James Koehler and tapestry weaving in the American Southwest

 James Koehler was an influential tapestry weaver in the American Southwest in the 90's and 00's.
 He passed away unexpectedly at 58 years of age in 2011.
-I was his student and then apprentice for 6 years.
-This lecture talks about his history, his work, and how he influenced many of the tapestry artists working in the Southwestern USA today.
+I was his student and apprentice for 6 years.
+This lecture talks about his life, his work, and how he influenced many of the tapestry artists working in the Southwestern USA today.

-45 minutes, available fall 2017
+45 minutes, available fall 2019

 Instructor bio and images

 When she wasn’t digging in the sand in her backyard in New Mexico, Rebecca Mezoff grew up making dolls out of her dad’s old socks.
 Now she makes large-format tapestries and is often found weaving in her pajamas which she affectionately calls her “home pants”.
 She also creates courses she teaches online and occasionally she leaves the studio to teach weavers in the real world about color and technique in tapestry.
 You can find out more about her on her website and blog at http://www.rebeccamezoff.com.